Rohida fort

 Rohida fort / Vichitragad Fort is a fort located 10 km from Bhor, Pune district, of Maharashtra.
 This fort is an important fort in Pune district.
 The fort restoration is done by the Shree Shivdurga Samvardhan committee with the help of forest dept. and local villagers.

 History

 This fort was built during Yadava period.
-According to the inscription on the third gate, Mohammed Adil Shah of Bijapur had repaired this fort on May 1656.
+According to the inscription on the third gate, Mohammed Adil Shah of Bijapur had repaired this fort in May 1656.

-A Myth is rumored that Shivaji won the fort from the hands of Bandal-Deshmukh of Rohida in a close battle which resulted in the death of Krishnaji Bandal.
-After the battle, many officials along with Baji prabhu Deshpande, a chief administrator of Bandals, were inducted into the Swarajya movement.

-As a matter of the Fact is that Shivaji won the fort from the hands of The Adilshahi Kiledaar of the fort in 1656 whose name was Vitthal Mudgal it was not under the jurisdiction of Krishnaji Bandal Deshmukh who had died 8 years before in Year 1648.

-His son Baaji Bandal was among the Bannermen of Shivaji before 1656 AD.

-A story about Baji Prabhu Deshpande joining Shivaji after a Clash of swords in person which is also a lie.

-This fight had never happened, moreover 10000 Bandal troops had joined Hindawi Swarajya Forces before in 1648.